Rangers vs. Yankees Player Props Betting Odds

 Semien Stats

-- Semien has recorded 27 hits with four doubles, five home runs and 12 walks.
+- Semien has put up 29 hits with five doubles, five home runs and 12 walks.
 He has driven in 22 runs with three stolen bases.

 Semien Recent Games